 Requesting candidature changes

-Changes to candidature requests are lodged online via myGriffith > My program > My research > My candidate centre.
+Changes to candidature requests are lodged online via myGriffith > My program > My candidate centre.
 In most cases you will need to complete part of the request via a PDF form, this is best done using Adobe Reader.
 (Available free from Adobe.)

 Approvers are listed in the Schedule of Responsibilities.
 Unless otherwise stated requests automatically workflow to the required approvers for consideration.
-You can track the progress of your request at anytime via myGriffith > My program > My research > My service requests.
+You can track the progress of your request at anytime via myGriffith > My program > Track my requests.